Progressive-Victory/the-discord-bot/README.md

 # Progressive Victory Bot

 This bot supports operations in the Progressive Victory Discord Server.
-To join, sign up [here](https://www.progressivevictory.win/volunteer).
+To join, sign up on the [website](https://www.progressivevictory.win/volunteer).

 ## High-Level Overview